0xZakk/intro-to-peewee/README.md

 1. Connecting to a PSQL database from within a Python program
 1. Modeling our data
-1. Querying out database through out models
+1. Querying our database through our models

 ## I Do: Quickstart